brer-rabbit/zoxnoxious/README.md

 # Z-Cards #

-A Z-Card is a voice card that plugs into the Zoxnoxious backplane.
+Z-Cards are the voice cards that plug into the Zoxnoxious backplane.
 Each card receives digital signals such as I2C and SPI along with analog signals from other Z-Cards.
 Then each Z-Card drives a defined set of pins with its own analog output.

-The Z-Cards are agnostic to the microcontroller; the interface being I2C and SPI most any microcontroller can do that.
+The Z-Cards are agnostic to the microcontroller; the interface being I2C and SPI most any microcontroller can be used.
+While the overall Zoxnoxious project focuses on a Raspberry Pi implementation a different project can pickup the voice cards and do something different.
 These cards are ripe for re-use in developing an analog synth with a microcontroller if you want to do your own thing and not use a Raspberry Pi like I have done in this project.

+All Z-Cards are in the [kicad](kicad) directory.

 Cards developed to date include: